PheeLeep/Gasera-Project/NovelHashFormat.md

-The Novel Hash Format follows the format that is commonly use for compatibility with known password recovery tools like Hashcat, and it is possible to have number of hashes that has the same format, in a single file.
+The Novel Hash Format follows the format that is commonly use for compatibility with known password recovery tools like Hashcat, and it is possible to have number of different hashes that has the same format, in a single file by adding '-fA' on the commandline argument or press 'A' when the specified file exist, in order to append.

 Format:
 ```